Nagbahal

 Nagbahal is located in the heart of the city of Lalitpur in the Kathmandu Valley in Nepal.
 Nagbahal was originally a Buddhist monastery, but the original buildings are now gone.
 What is left is a large courtyard or park.
 In spite of that, this bahal still retains its religious and cultural significance.

 Around 5000 people live in the Nagbahal community, mainly from Newar ethnic groups.

 History

 The history of Nagbahal is not entirely clear.
-The presence of an 8th century stele with four Buddhist sculptures on it and two chaityas, likely dating from the Licchavi Kingdom (c.400-750 AD) are an indication of a Buddhist presence in the area at that time.
+The presence of an 8th-century stele with four Buddhist sculptures on it and two chaityas, likely dating from the Licchavi Kingdom (c.400-750 AD) are an indication of a Buddhist presence in the area at that time.

 Many of the residents of the courtyard are Buddhists and affiliated with the sangha of the Hiranya Varna Mahavihar.
-The Dhakhwa family is one of the most renowned noble families who have been dwelling in Nagbahal since ancient times.
-Along with the Dhakhwas there are other families: Shakya, Joshi, Bajracharya, Maharjan, and Napit.
+The Dhakhwa family is one of the families who have been dwelling in Nagbahal since ancient times.
+Other families include the Shakya, Joshi, Bajracharya, Maharjan, and Napit.